badu/badu.github.io/_content/about.md

 #### Code Generators and Frameworks

 Yes, I'm lazy, like all developers are.
-For lazy part of me, I had to build myself tools, all sort of tools, that would write those boring pieces of code instead of me.
+For the lazy part of me, I had to build myself tools, all sort of tools, that would write those boring pieces of code instead of me.

 For that reason, Dynamic Form Generator Library was an SDK that used Apache Flex SDK to auto-magically build forms from XML document descriptors.
 It supported check boxes, combo boxes, date-time, expandable text inputs and areas,